randall-coding/prometheus-acorn/tutorial.md

 `acorn login acorn.io`

 ## Configure Prometheus
 Prometheus can be configured by editing the `prometheus.yml` file of this repository before building your acorn image.
-The most important configuration options revolve around your targets.
+The most important configuration options revolve around your **targets**.
 Targets are services which send data to Prometheus.
 For example in the configuration below, 3 targets are set up which provide data to the Prometheus server.
 Two of those targets (localhost:8080 and localhost:8081) are grouped into the "production" group and the third target (localhost:8082) is grouped into the "canary" group.

 ```
 scrape_configs: